-The GRAMMY Museum Gallery is located inside the Musicians Hall of Fame, which occupies the entire first floor the Historic Nashville Municipal Auditorium.
-The interactive exhibit space is being designed (IS NOW OPEN) to appeal to visitors of all ages, but especially students, who will be able to explore the creative process of making music.
+The GRAMMY Museum Gallery® is located inside the Musicians Hall of Fame, which occupies the entire first floor the Historic Nashville Municipal Auditorium.
+The interactive exhibit space was being designed to appeal to visitors of all ages, but especially students, who will be able to explore the creative process of making music.

 Songwriters Lamont Dozier (of Motown fame) and Nashville’s Desmond Child offer up one half of a new song, and visitors will have the opportunity to finish it off.
 Garth Brooks and his team of session musicians (“The G Men”) allowed cameras into the studio for a full day as they re-recorded “Friends in Low Places” for an interactive feature.
 Brooks was in attendance at the grand opening, though he stayed offstage and applauded other’s efforts from the audience.